 - Listening to books on audio isn’t reading.

 Meet Dawn Perry

-I’m Dawn, a 30-year-old introvert masquerading as an extrovert.
+I’m Dawn, a 31-year-old introvert masquerading as an extrovert.
 I love to explore everything.
-In graduate school I had the chance to visit Israel and South Africa for study abroad trips, and both experiences have had a massive impact on my worldview today.
+In graduate school I had the chance to visit Israel and South Africa for study abroad trips, and both experiences have had massive impacts on my worldview today.

 I’m a Licensed Clinical Social Worker who’s worked as a Case Manager and Service Coordinator, though now I work remotely as an online therapist providing mental health services.
 Nearly every member of my family is either a nurse or a teacher, so it isn’t surprising I followed a similar path.

 Bryan always says I’m visibly unhappy unless there’s an adventure planned.
 Living in an RV means constant adventures, which means I don’t have any reason to be visibly unhappy anymore.

 - I paid off an extra $35,000 on my student loans in one year by buying clothes at thrift stores and reselling them on eBay and Poshmark.

 - When I was four my dad told me water was my special drink and I believed him.